xareelee/ObjCJSONLikeDescription/README.md

 Summary
 -------

-This aspect changes the logs of some foundation objects in ASL (Apple System Logger):
+This aspect changes the logs of some foundation objects in Xcode console:

  - Print string values using Unicode in colletion objects.
  - Correct the indentation of collection objects for multiple levels.